Working at the UGC as a PhD student

 Training PhD students is an important component of the UGC.
 As a PhD student you will work one on one with your supervisor from the outset, but in the context of the entire UGC research group consisting of staff members, postdocs, and other PhD students.

-The UGC research interests cover five broad areas: Algebraic Geometry, Algebraic Topology, Differential Geometry, Mathematical Logic, and Number Theory.
+The UGC research interests cover six broad areas: Algebraic Geometry, Algebraic Topology, Differential Geometry, History of Mathematics, Mathematical Logic, and Number Theory.
 Research and reading seminars on these topics are organised regularly and offer an opportunity for you to learn more about your field and to interact with other UGC members.

 In addition to these local activities at Utrecht University, you can expect plenty of interaction with the Dutch mathematical community.
 Master-level courses are offered through the national Mastermath programme, many of them covering advanced topics that may be relevant for your research.
 On top of this, you will be able to interact with PhD students at other Dutch universities through the DIAMANT, GQT, and NDNS+ research clusters, which organise short courses on specialised topics.